AguaClara/high_rate_sedimentation-DEPRECATED/graphing.md

-#####Graphing ProCoDA data without statelog
+##### Graphing ProCoDA data without statelog

-The functions are in the process of being documented.
+The functions below (which are in the process of being documented and reviewed) plot a scatterplot of two columns of data from a ProCoDA data file based on start and end times only, instead of states.
+As now, data can be read for experiments spanning up to 2 days.
+See the bottom of the document for an example usage of the functions.

 ```python
 import pandas as pd